-First you must check that you qualify for an extended lease – if you’re not sure, speak to one of our specialist solicitors.
+First you must check that you qualify for to extend the lease on your flat.
+If you’re not sure, speak to one of our specialist solicitors.

-Once you know you have the legal right to apply for an extension then your solicitor will put you in contact with the right specialist surveyor to get a valuation on the lease.
+Once you know you have the legal right to apply for an extension then your solicitor will put you in contact with the right specialist surveyor to get a valuation for the lease extension.